 The group is limited to 10 participants with one instructor and 16 with two.
 Students are accepted on a first-come-first-served basis.
 The registration payments are non-refundable unless the workshop is canceled due to lack of participation.

 $705, includes lodging , meals, instructions, use of tools provided for the time of the workshop and necessary materials.

 To register, contact the monastery via website: www.holycrossmonastery.com/guest...

 or call (845) 384-6660 x3002.
 Please don’t forget to leave them your name and contact details so they may get back to you.

 About the instructors:

-Philip is a professional, second-generation iconographer with more than 15 years of experience, teaching professor at the Institute of Theology and Sacred Arts and head of Sacred Murals Studio in St. Petersburg, Russia.
+Philip is a professional, second-generation iconographer with more than 15 years of teaching experience.
+Philip currently is a professor at the Institute of Theology and Sacred Arts and the head of The Sacred Murals Studio in St. Petersburg, Russia.

 Olga Shalamova is a member of the Union of Artists of Russia and is chief artist of the embroidery workshop at Feodorovsky Cathedral in Saint Petersburg.
 She is also an active participant in numerous exhibitions of contemporary ecclesiastical art every year.